 - At the end of the meeting, ask everyone to rate the meeting on a scale of 1-10, and ask why they rated it that way.
 I’ve learned some of my most-important business insights in the last 1 minute of meetings when people are rating the meeting.
 It’s when unexpected things come up in an interesting way.
 “I give it a 6, because my power was out all last night, and I couldn’t focus.”
 Great to know – I need to pull some extra weight at our pitch later today.
 “It seems like we didn’t talk about the most important thing.”
 Thank you – what is that thing?

 Most people suck at leading meetings.
 That’s because:

 - It’s a skill, and skills require intensive practice, curiosity, and uncomfortable moments to learn correctly.

 - Your CEO is probably the worst at leading meetings.

 - Even if you spent 10,000 hours in meetings, you probably have experienced very few effective meetings.

-Plus, running effective meetings will help get you further along the path to becoming a more calm and more profitable company.
-(Side note: Sounds stupid, but I actually needed to learn what business profit actually is: Read Simple Numbers for a quick primer on profit and take your profit first.)
+Running effective meetings will help get you further along the path to becoming a more calm and more profitable company.
+(Side note on building profit: Sounds stupid, but I actually needed to learn what business profit actually is: Read Simple Numbers for a quick primer on profit and take your profit first.)